 Some facilities have individual hours, and the hours vary at different times of the year.
-Access to Parmer Hall is by card access after normal business hours, and uses varied levels of access.
+Access to the Fine Arts Building, Lewis, Power and Parmer Hall are by card access after normal business hours, and uses varied levels of access.
 Most academic and administrative buildings do not have a university security officer assigned to them.
 However, Public Safety officers patrol the academic and administrative building on a regular basis.